Feline Immunodeficiency Virus (FIV)

 Dr. Debra Primovic

 FIV is a retrovirus similar to the Human Immunodeficiency Virus (HIV also known as AIDS).
 FIV is not contagious to people; it is an infectious disease spread from cat to cat, primarily by biting and scratch wounds.
 FIV has been found in the mother's milk and can be transmitted from mother to kitten.
 Experimentally, FIV can also be transmitted through semen however this is not thought to be a significant method of transmission in nature.
 Transmission among household cats through normal contact is thought to be unlikely.
-Outdoor and male cats are predisposed.
+Outdoor, adult, and male cats are predisposed.
+Male cats are twice as likely to be infected as female cats.
+Adult cats are more common infected than kittens.

 FIV has three stages of infection.
 They include an acute phase associated with various symptoms, which includes infections, fever and lymph node (gland) enlargement.
-The second phase is called the subclinical phase, which lasts from months to years, during which time many cats appear healthy.
+The second phase is called the subclinical phase, which lasts from months to years, during which time many cats appear healthy and shows no clinical signs.
 The third phase is chronic infection, also known as the terminal phase, which is associated with deterioration of the immune function and that predisposes cats to a variety of infections.
+Clinical signs of the terminal phase are determined by how the virus affects the individual cat.
+Signs can be secondary to infections, tumors or neurologic dysfunction.

 What to Watch For